jasonewall/dotfiles/README.md

 We're all pretty fussy about our dotfiles.
 They're great because they let us set up our environment in the way that WE want it to work.
 I wrote this in a way that helps me keep track of what's going on, and hopefully generic enough that other people would find it useful.
 I also hope that if you add something you will want to share it with others.
 I want to propose the following to keep the "generic" stuff separate from our "personal" stuff that not everyone might want in their environment.

 1. Fork this repo before working with it (you'll have to anyways if you want to keep your features on github)
-2. Create a branch to store your personal feature sets and leave master as the generic starting point for other users
+2. Create a branch to store your personal feature sets and leave `develop` as the generic starting point for other users
-3. When you want to add something to the install or update routines, or add things that are generic like uninstall, create a branch off master, and create a pull request to thejayvm/dotfiles:master
+3. When you want to add something to the install or update routines, or add things that are generic like uninstall, create a branch off `develop`, and create a pull request to `jasonewall/dotfiles:develop`

 ## TODO Ideas